 There are several options for homeschool graduation, including:

 1. Go through an umbrella school.

 This could be a church school or other school that offers homeschool oversight and record keeping.
 Often they also offer some on-site classes.
 Tuition costs vary.
 Our local Christian school’s program runs almost $400/mo per student in addition to the cost of curriculum, and the kids only take classes there one day per week.
-For many (like us) this is cost prohibitive.
+This is cost prohibitive for many families.

 2. Sign up and pay tuition to an online academy.

-Schools such as PennFoster, Whitmore School, and Oak Meadow have full high school programs.
+Schools such as PennFoster, Whitmore School, Hewitt Homeschool Resources and Oak Meadow have full high school programs.
 You would use their curriculum and program and follow their graduation requirements to earn a diploma.
 This is a good option if you feel like high school is higher than you are comfortable teaching.

 3. Use a credit and record keeping service.